Yaya Touré: Coaching career

+Embarking on his coaching pathway Yaya Touré sat his UEFA licence through the Welsh FA (FAW) with the guidance of his then Asian agent Richard Harcus.
+During COVID 19 he assisted at Leyton Orient FC.

 On 10 February 2021, Touré joined Ukrainian Premier League club Olimpik Donetsk as assistant manager.
 He left the position after 4 months at the club.

 On 14 June 2021, Touré was appointed as an assistant coach by Russian Premier League club Akhmat Grozny until June 2022.
 Touré left the club on 13 December 2021.

-After a spell coaching part-time, Touré was appointed as an under-16 coach at Tottenham Hotspur's academy in August 2022.
+After a spell coaching part-time, Touré became an under-16 coach at Tottenham Hotspur's academy in August 2022.
+The following June, he moved to Belgian club Standard Liège as assistant manager.

+On 3 November 2023, Touré was named as assistant coach of the Saudi Arabia national team, to join the staff of his former manager at Manchester City Roberto Mancini.

 Personal life

 Touré is the younger brother of Kolo Touré, who was his teammate at Manchester City and the Ivory Coast national team.
 Their younger brother Ibrahim Touré was also a footballer, who died on 19 June 2014 at the age of 28 after a short battle with cancer.
 Touré is Muslim.

 In October 2013, Touré joined a campaign against elephant poaching, becoming a goodwill ambassador for the United Nations Environment Programme.

-On 13 December 2016, Touré pleaded guilty to drunk driving.
+On 13 December 2016, Touré pleaded guilty to drink driving.
 He was arrested by police on 28 November after being pulled over and found to be more than twice over the legal driving limit.
 Touré said he had not "intentionally consumed alcohol", explaining to the court he had consumed diet cola from a jug at a party without realising there was brandy in it.
 He conceded that his drink tasted "odd" and that he felt tired after consuming it, but did not suspect he was drunk.
 Judge Gary Lucy said it was "inconceivable" that he was unaware that he was drinking alcohol.
-Touré was banned from driving for 18 months, and was fined £54,000 – at the time the largest fine for drunk driving in British legal history.
+Touré was banned from driving for 18 months, and was fined £54,000 – at the time the largest fine for drink driving in British legal history.

+In 2018, Yaya Touré acquired British citizenship.